pghalliday/multiplex-stream/README.md

   // send some data downstream
   upstreamConnection.write('Hello, downstream');
 }).on('error', function(error) {
-  // timeouts and other errors resulting from connect requests });
+  // timeouts and other errors resulting from the connect request });
 ```